 To create a competitive selection process challenging students and residents to research innovative and cutting-edge practices that will impact the care of patients into the future, to share this work within the field of pharmacy, and to provide financial support to achieve these outcomes.

 Submitted applications must be consistent with the vision and mission of the Foundation.
 Grantees will be required to obtain IRB approval prior to starting their project.
 Grantees will also be required to submit an abstract of their research for poster consideration and, if selected, present their research results as a poster at the 2018 CPNP Annual Meeting to be held April 22-25 at the JW Marriott in Indianapolis, Indiana.

-To be considered, the complete application must be submitted using the Foundation online application process by the August 31 deadline.
 The CPNP Foundation grant committee will select recipients after rating all applications on the following criteria:

 Grant applications are accepted annually May-August, and up to three applicants are awarded $1500 each to fund their research project and poster presentation.
 Depending on the number of suitable applications, not all the grants may be awarded.

 As a requirement of grant, the 2016 grant recipients submitted their research abstracts for poster consideration at the 2017 CPNP annual meeting in Phoenix, Arizona.
 All four abstracts were accepted, and a PDF of each poster is available to view.

 Andrew Kluemper, PharmD, University of Colorado Health & Anschutz and Lowry Internal Medicine Clinics, will conduct a project entitled “Effect of Primary Care Provider Stigma on Appropriate PHQ-9 Administration.”